I Am Somebody (1970 film): Production

 Anderson was commissioned to create a documentary about the strike by the Hospital Workers Union Local 1199.
 She used archival footage and interviews with strikes and city officials.
 Of the commission, Anderson recalls:

 Anderson shared an interest in fighting for equity: "I knew that the obstacles that were before me were based on gender, race and politics...I tried to make a film that reflected my experience through their eyes."
 The film captures the events through a feminist's lens.

-Reception
+Reception and legacy

 Civil rights leaders praised the film; Fannie Lou Hamer said "..this film packs a tremendous punch and is deeply moving at the same time."
 Manohla Dargis of The New York Times called it a "a familiar story of social injustice and self-determination that relates to the larger civil rights movement even as it remains rooted in specific lives".

+In 2019, the film was selected by the Library of Congress for preservation in the United States National Film Registry for being "culturally, historically, or aesthetically significant".

 In popular culture

 Clips from the film appeared in a 2008 episode of The Colbert Report.